Ambulatory Care Residency

 - Residents have the option of completing a teaching certificate program through the University of Kansas School of Pharmacy

 - Completion of an ASHP-accredited PGY1 residency before the beginning of the PGY2 residency year

 - Application deadline: January 3, 2020

 - Must have a valid pharmacy license in the state of Kansas prior to August 15

 - Topics to consider: Why you want to pursue a residency and career in ambulatory care, why you have chosen The University of Kansas Health System and personal goals that the program would help accomplish

 - What do you hope to gain from completing this residency program?

-The program currently has a resident and is seeking accreditation.
+The program has had residents since 2017 and is undergoing accreditation.
 The program is currently under candidate status through ASHP.

 National Matching Services (NMS) Code: 752665